rajashree0705/Python-Assignment/README.md

-These are some basic practice questions for a beginner in python language
+These are some basic practice questions for a beginner in python language who are looking to strengthen their understanding of python.
+It covers fundamental concept such loops, functions, conditionals and more.
+Each problem is solved with clear, concise Python code, along with comments to explain the question behind the solution.